Serving the community, near and far!

 The Youth Council was first established to identify and foster the development of potential young leaders in our community.
 The Youth Council adheres to five pillars of leadership: academic excellence, enterprise and career, financial responsibility, public service, and ethics.
 These pillars are reinforced through programs for young people such as career shadowing, financial literacy, college guidance, mentoring opportunities and other leadership exercises.

-The scholarship programs have provided scholarships to Bucks County students for over 40 years.
+The Bucks County Links have provided scholarships to Bucks County students for over 40 years.
 Scholarships are awarded on academic achievement, need, service and community outreach.
-These educational scholarships have provided assistance to students at state colleges and universities across Pennsylvania and surrounding areas, as well as Historically Black Colleges and Universities (HBCU) and Ivy League colleges.
+These educational scholarships provide financial assistance to students attending public and private colleges and universities, including Historically Black Colleges and Universities.
+Since 2007, the Bucks County Links awarded thirty-one scholarships and nine book awards to forty scholarship recipients totaling $197,900.

 The Arts Facet has come a long way since its establishment at the 14th National Assembly in 1964.
 Throughout the nation, Links chapters have partnered with their local museums, symphonies, arts councils, educational institutions and corporations in order to support art programs, especially where it focused on the presentation of artists of color, i.e. Awadagin Pratt and the Boys Choir of Harlem.
 The Center for Black Literature at Medgar Evers College honored The Links, Incorporated and Walter Mosley for their respective outstanding arts legacy at the New -York Historical Society located in New York City.